inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 That's it, faster JavaScript package resolutions are yours now!

+### Not switching to pnpm

+You can keep using npm to manage JS dependencies.
+To do so, verify that the following are set:

+1.  "npm" is set as your invenio javascript package manager in `.invenio`.

+    ```ini
+    [cli]
+    javascript_package_manager = npm
+    ```

+2. In your `invenio.cfg`, set:

+    ```python
+    # The default is "pynpm:NPMPackage" but may change in a future major version
+    WEBPACKEXT_NPM_PKG_CLS = "pynpm:NPMPackage"
+    ```

+### Optionally lock your JS dependencies

-**You can now also optionally lock your js dependencies!**
+With either, pnpm or npm, you can now optionally lock your Javascript dependencies.
+Like the lock file used to freeze Python dependencies to a deterministic set, the generated lock file will let you deterministically set your Javascript dependencies.
+Finally, reproducible Javascript builds!

-Generate the lockfile with `invenio-cli assets lock` and commit the resulting `pnpm-lock.yaml` and `package.json` at the project root.
+Generate the lockfile with `invenio-cli assets lock` and commit at the project root the resulting:

+- `pnpm-lock.yaml` and `package.json` if using pnpm
+- `package-lock.json` and `package.json` if using npm

 Re-run `assets lock` whenever your JavaScript dependencies change.

-!!! info "Building production Docker images with pnpm"
+!!! info "Building production Docker images"

-    - Ensure the image has Node.js ≥18.12 and `pnpm` installed (the `inveniosoftware/almalinux:1` base image ships Node 16, so switch its `nodejs` module stream to `22` and install `pnpm` via `npm install -g pnpm@<version>`).
+    - Ensure the image has Node.js ≥18.12 and `pnpm` installed if using a custom image and pnpm (the `inveniosoftware/almalinux:1` base image ships Node 16, so switch its `nodejs` module stream to `22` and install `pnpm` via `npm install -g pnpm@<version>`).
-    - For best layer-cache reuse, run `pnpm install --frozen-lockfile --shamefully-hoist` in its own layer, fed only by `package.json` + `pnpm-lock.yaml`, placed above any layer that copies frequently-changing source.
+    - For best layer-cache reuse, have in its own layer, fed only by `package.json` + `pnpm-lock.yaml`/`package-lock.json`, placed above any layer that copies frequently-changing source.
+        * for pnpm: `RUN pnpm install --frozen-lockfile --shamefully-hoist`
+        * for npm: `RUN npm ci`

-## Switch from webpack to Rspack — optional but recommended
+## Switch from webpack to Rspack

+*Required for upgrade*: No, but recommended.
+Can be skipped without performing any change if not switching.

-Switch from `webpack` to [Rspack](https://www.rspack.dev/) for asset bundling.
+We recommend switching from `webpack` to [Rspack](https://www.rspack.dev/) for asset bundling.
 Its Rust-based builds are much faster and drop-in compatible with the existing Invenio asset pipeline.
 In your `invenio.cfg`:

 ```python
 WEBPACKEXT_PROJECT = "invenio_assets.webpack:rspack_project"
 ```

-## Upgrade to InvenioRDM v14 proper — required
+## Upgrade to InvenioRDM v14 proper

+*Required for upgrade*: Yes!
+This *is* the main upgrade section afterall.

 Here are the core sequential steps to upgrade to InvenioRDM v14.